jeremyreeder/gridscout/docs/index.md

 # What, no GUI?
 For its primary purpose of bulk collection of MGRS coordinates, simple text output works well.
 But GridScout™ does integrate with [Gmap4][gmap4] to give aerial views in your web browser.
-From there, you can access other online resources such as topographic and street-level views.
+From there, you can easily access other online resources such as topographic and street-level views, courtesy of USGS and Google Maps.
 Strictly speaking, however, these are not part of GridScout™.

 ![Sceenshot of a GridScout™ aerial view of a petroleum refinery](images/aerial-screenshot.png)